THE JOHN RUSKIN PRIZE 2014:

 technical skill of the works we received deciding on the final selection was no easy task.

 spray painted with scenes of Park Hill estate.
-Urban growth is heavily referenced by the artists, one offering by Rebecca Upton a
+Urban growth is heavily referenced by the artists, one offering by Rebecca Upton was a

 triptych of urban growth in a Manchester over 50 years made using a typewriter, whilst a witty offering from Sean Williams in 'It Haunts it'

-paints the familiar scene of a development with a vision of the future plastered all over a hoarding that mocks and conceals the past behind it.
+painted the familiar scene of a development with a vision of the future plastered all over a hoarding that mocks and conceals the past behind it.